Complete Guide

 Advantages of Shrink Wrapping:

-• No gaps or loose edges for water infiltration
+• No gaps or loose edges for water infiltration: Creates a continuous, seamless barrier that locks water out entirely.

 Best Uses for Shrink Wrapping: